-3.2 Expected Maximum Matching Size
+A. Expected Maximum Matching Size

-In this section we deal with a random graph, in which each left-side vertex chooses d = 2 right-side vertices (parallel edges are allowed).
-Note that further evaluation of the results reported here appears in B.2.
+We now deal with a random graph, in which each left-side vertex chooses d = 2 right-side vertices (parallel edges are allowed).
+Note that further evaluation of the results reported here appears in Section VIII.